AmadeusITGroup/otter/packages/@o3r/design/README.md

 ## Generators

-Otter Design module provides a set of code generators based on [angular schematics](https://angular.io/guide/schematics).
+Otter Design module provides a set of code generators based on [Angular schematics](https://angular.io/guide/schematics).

 | Schematics   | Description                                             | How to use           |
 | ------------ | ------------------------------------------------------- | -------------------- |